 Detail

 Project Thantwe Marine Products (TMP) Region / State Rakhine

 Venue Thantwe Marine Products' office Township Thandwe

 District Thandwe

-Objective To present and explain about company To inform about an Environmental Mar To inform the future plans.
-To answer the questions and obtain sug nagement Plan (EMP).
+Objective To present and explain about company information and the upcoming project.
+To inform about an Environmental Management Plan (EMP).
+To inform the future plans.
+To answer the questions and obtain suggestions from the attendees.

-Date 21st May 2021
+Date 21 st May 2021

 Time 2:00 PM

-- Dr. Kyi Win, Director of TMP presented the company information and upcoming future plans. - Daw Ohnmar May Tin Hlaing presented about an Environmental Management Plan (EMP), environmental impacts and mitigation measures.
+• Dr. Kyi Win, Director of TMP presented the company information and upcoming future plans.

+• Daw Ohnmar May Tin Hlaing presented about an Environmental Management Plan (EMP), environmental impacts and mitigation measures.